 - Starmer is also backed by Unison, the largest trade union with 1.4 million members.

-- Unite, the second largest union with 1.2 million members, has yet to endorse.
-Its chief, Len McCluskey, was an ally of outgoing Labour Party leader Jeremy Corbyn.
-The expectation is he will endorse Rebecca Long-Bailey.
+- Rebecca Long-Bailey is expected to win the endorsement of Unite, the second largest union with 1.2 million members and led Len McCluskey, an ally of outgoing Labour Party leader Jeremy Corbyn.

 - Long-Bailey has the support of Corbyn loyalists in Parliament, including Shadow Home Secretary Diane Abbott and Shadow Chancellor John McDonnell.